Identifying Weight-Variant Latent Causal Models: Experiments

-We further verify the ability of the proposed method to recover causal skeleton.
+We further verify the ability of the proposed method to recover causal skeletons.
 We use the anatomical connections \citep{bird2008hippocampus} as a reference as shown in Figure \ref{fig:fmri} (b), since causal connections among the six regions should not exist if there is no anatomical connection.
-After recovering the latent causal variables, we estimate the causal skeleton by a threshold (0.1) on the learned $\mathbf{\lambda}_{i,j}$ to remove some edges, and obtain the final causal skeleton.
+To obtain the final estimated graph, note that in the computing MPC, we have solved a linear sum assignment problem, which matches the semantic information of the estimated variables with the one of the true underlying latent variables.
+After matching all semantic information, we can use a threshold (0.1) to removed a edge separately across $\mathbf{u}$, and once an edge appears in more than $70\%$ of all $\mathbf{u}$, we keep this edge in the final graph.
 Figure \ref{fig:fmri} (c) shows an example of the estimated causal skeleton by the proposed \FancyName.
 Averaging over 5 different random seeds for the used nonlinear mapping from latent space to observed space, structural Hamming distance (SHD) obtained by the proposed \FancyName is \textbf{5.0 $\pm$ 0.28}.
 In contrast, iVAE, $\beta$-VAE and VAE assume latent variables to be independent, and thus can not obtain the causal skeleton.
 We further analyse the result of $\beta$-VAE with $\beta=4$ by using the PC algorithm \citep{Spirtes00} to discovery skeleton on the recovered latent variables, and obtain \textbf{SHD = 5.8 $\pm$ 0.91}.
 This means that: 1) $\beta$-VAE with $\beta=4$ does not ensure the strong independence among the recover latent variables as it is expected, 2) the proposed \FancyName is an effective one-step method to discovery the skeleton.
 The unsupervised version of CausalVAE is not identifiable, and can also not ensure the relations among the recover variables to be causal skeleton in principle.
 In experiments we found that CausalVAE always obtains fully-connected graphs for the 5 different random seeds, for which SHD is \textbf{9.0 $\pm$ 0}.

-\paragraph{Performance for violated assumptions} To further understand the assumptions of our identifiability result, we conduct experiments in the setting where the assumptions are violated.
-Table \ref{table} shows the performance for violated assumptions.
-We can see that violated assumption \ref{itm:lambda} and unchanged weights obtain similar performance.
-This is consistent with our analysis of Assumption \ref{itm:lambda} in section \ref{underassu}.
-In addition, the possible reasons for the results of Uniform (Laplace, Gamma) Noise may be: 1) the proposed method enforces Gaussian prior and posterior to approximate non-Gaussian noise, 2) the settings of Uniform (Laplace, Gamma) Noise may be nonidentifiable.